"Do I need to obtain a home insurance policy to qualify for a mortgage loan…

 When exploring your financing options, you can benefit by working with a mortgage broker like Bridgepoint Funding.

-Because of our business model, we’re able to offer a larger variety of loan options.
+Because of our business model, we are able to offer a larger variety of loan options.
 That’s because we work with a number of different lenders, instead of just one.
 This increases the chance of finding the right type of loan for each individual client.

 We work with self-employed home buyers in California on a regular basis.
-We are familiar with all of the different loan options and what it takes to qualify.
+We are familiar with all of the different loan options and what it takes to qualify for each of them.

 So, if you have questions about getting a mortgage while self-employed, please contact our staff.
 We can help you choose the right financing strategy for your particular situation.